firecmsco/firecms/website/docs/collections/collections.md

 Check the full API reference
 in [Entity collections](../api/interfaces/entitycollection)

-* `name` The plural name of the view.
-E.g. 'products'.
+* `name` The plural name of the collection.
+E.g. 'Products'.

+* `singularName` The singular name of an entry in the collection.
+E.g. 'Product'.

 * `path` Relative Firestore path of this view to its parent.
 If this view is in the root the path, it is equal to the absolute one.
 This path also determines